F5Networks/f5-telemetry-streaming/docs/setting-up-consumer.rst

  - proxy: Proxy server configuration

 ..
 NOTE:: Since this consumer is designed to be generic and flexible, how authentication is performed is left up to the web service.
-To ensure the secrets are encrypted within Telemetry Streaming please note the use of JSON pointers.
+To ensure the secrets are encrypted within BIG-IP Telemetry Streaming please note the use of JSON pointers.
 The secret to protect should be stored inside ``passphrase`` and referenced in the desired destination property, such as an API token in a header as shown in this example.

 Additions to the Generic HTTP consumer
 ``````````````````````````````````````